 Winners of the Research Awards

-Winners of the 6th edition
+Winners of the 7th edition

-Winner of the Clinical category
+Awardee of the Clinic category

 María Mittelbrunn